 The most common method is “attained-age rated,” where your premium starts lower but increases as you get older.
 Another is “issue-age rated,” where the premium is based on your age when you first buy the policy and won’t go up just because you have a birthday.
 The third, “community-rated,” means everyone pays the same premium, regardless of age.
 Understanding which method a company uses helps you anticipate future costs.

-Comparing Average Costs for Popular Plans
+Average Costs for Popular Michigan Medigap Plans

 It’s helpful to have a general idea of what you might pay.
 While your specific quote will depend on the factors we just covered, we can look at some averages to get a starting point.
 For example, the average monthly cost for Medigap Plan G in Michigan for a 65-year-old is around $120.
 Plan N, another popular option with slightly lower coverage, typically has a lower monthly premium.